TiffanyStPierre/react-trivia-game-app/README.md

 # Mind Bender Trivia App (A React Project)

-A trivia game app that brings in random trivia questions from a third party API.
+Mind Bender is a trivia game that displays random trivia questions from the Open Trivia Database API.
 Built with React, Javascript & CSS.

-Users can select a category and then answer 4 trivia questions in that category.
-When the user selects their response, the trivia card will show both the user response and the correct response.
-Additional trivia questions may be requested from any category.
+Players can select a category and then answer 4 trivia questions in that category.
+When the player selects their answer, the trivia card will show both the selected and correct answers.
+Additional trivia questions may be requested from any category and the score continues to be tracked until the player resets the game.

 ## Installation & Setup Instructions